 Overview of Berlin Apartment Housing Market

 With an average of 4150€ per square meter, residential condominium property prices in Berlin remain significantly lower than home prices most of large cities in Germany and capitals in Europe like Paris.
 In addition to this, there are some lower-priced neighborhoods in Germany where one can still buy at quite low budget.
 Investors may find this a great moment to get into these markets.
-Other regions continue to see prices climb at astonishing rates, so you need to work with a real estate professional who understands how to buy and sell apartment buildings in Berlin.
+Other regions continue to see prices climb at astonishing rates, so you need to work with a real estate professional who understands how to buy or sell a property in Berlin.
 You also may want to work out a building development project with the local city authorities who target up to 200,000 new apartments built within the next decade.
 The building market was very active in Berlin during 2018 with over 700 apartment buildings sold, of which a large number is concentrated in the following central city areas:

 It is getting hard to remember when living in Charlottenburg was not desirable as more people move to Berlin.
 The region has taken on a unique international flair that is found nowhere else in the world.
 This neighborhood now demands some of the highest prices for rents in the city.
 The number of available units for sale peaked in 2016, and there have been fewer units available ever since.
 Therefore, prices for buildings are on the rise, and there is no end in sight.
 Milieu protection areas and Umwandlungsverordnung has led to many taking a second look at this neighborhood where there is an estimated shortage of about 18,000 apartments currently.
 The average price of an apartment building property in the area of Berlin Charlottenburg -Wilmersdorf is 4177 Euro per square meter.
 The district has registered the highest number of building property transcations in Berlin with 89 apartment building sold in 2018.